cloudmesh-community/fa18-523-62/project-report/report.md

 various kinds of analysis.
 For various use cases, Twitter provides different types of access levels with the business version being called the Enterprise API which large scale business use for their analysis.
-To obtain the developers access, one must own a twitter account and apply for a developer’s API access.
+To obtain the developers access, one must own a twitter account and apply for a developer's API access.
-The form usually consists of basic user information and justifying the purpose of obtaining a developer’s access for the API.
+The form usually consists of basic user information and justifying the purpose of obtaining a developer's access for the API.
 This information is then reviewed by Twitter and assigns 4 unique keys for each user which are needed to use the API.
 The keys consist of consumer key, consumer secret, access token key and access token secret.
 Once these are obtained a dedicated python version of